Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Many-Particle Semiclassical Approximation. Electron Condensation in Upper Continuum

-We conclude that in the many-particle problem including electron condensation but not including polarization of the vacuum, the falling to the center manifests itself in the presence of the pole at a distance $r_{\rm pole}(\mu)$.
-Thus we have found relation between $Z_{\rm obs}$ and $Z (r_0(\mu))$ for $r_0>r_{\rm pole}(\mu)$.
-The solution is cut for $r<r_0$, e.g., using either model I or model II.
+We conclude that, in the many-particle problem, including the electron condensation but not including the polarization of the vacuum, the falling to the center manifests itself in the presence of the pole at a distance $r_{\rm pole}(\mu)$.
+Accordingly, in the problem of the distribution of the charge at $r\ll 1/m$, there appeared a typical size $r_{\rm pole}(\mu)$, which characterizes the electron condensation, where all of the states are occupied according to the Pauli principle.
+Thus, we have found a relation between $Z_{\rm obs}$ and $Z (r_0(\mu))$, for the size of the source $r_0>r_{\rm pole}(\mu)$.
+To match this exterior solution with the interior solution for $r<r_0$, we may use either model I or model II.
+It is important that $r_0$ should be larger than $r_{\rm pole}(\mu)$.